WarpWorld/CrowdControl-Unreal/Plugins/UnrealCrowdControl/CUSTOM_EFFECTS_MULTIPLAYER_GUIDE.md

 - **Delete** specific custom effects (useful when players leave)
 - **Get** the current list of custom effects

-## Important: Automatic Cleanup on Authentication

-When a player first authenticates with Crowd Control, the system **automatically clears all custom effects** from previous sessions.
-This ensures a clean slate and prevents leftover effects from interfering with your current game session.

 ## Basic Usage Pattern

 ### 1. When a Player Joins